Jebel, Turkmenistan

-Jebel (Джебел, romanized Dzhebel, Cyrillic Җебел) is a town in Balkan Province, Turkmenistan, that is subordinate to the city of Balkanabat.
-It is the nearest municipality to the Mollagara Sanitorium, which is four kilometers distant.
+Jebel is a town in Balkan Province, Turkmenistan.
+It is subordinate to the city of Balkanabat and the nearest municipality to the Mollagara Sanitorium, which is four kilometers distant.
+As of 2022, Jebel reached a population of 15,056 people.

 Etymology

 Jebel means "mountain" in Arabic, and refers in this case to a nearby peak in the Balkhan Range.

 Economy

 Jebel serves as a support and logistics center for oil extraction operations in Balkan Province, particularly on the Cheleken Peninsula.
 It is also a center for mining and milling of table salt.
 In 2008 a kaolin plant was opened in Jebel.
 In 2011 Turkish Polimeks built Turkmenistan's largest cement plant in Jebel, capable of producing one million tons of cement per year.
 In 2014 a plant was opened for packaging medicinal mud and sea salt.

 Archeological site

 Four kilometers east of the Jebel train station in the Greater Balkhan range is the Jebel cave, in which A.P.
 Okladnikov found in 1949-1950 a multilayer archeological site dating from the Mesolithic through the Neolithic and Early Bronze ages.